 The music of TJ Doyle exceeds all expectations.
 That you would have any that are less than to expect greatness, is troubling.
 Get that looked at!
-Actually, you should just jump right in because when you do, you’ll encounter all the pleasantries you should expect from a first meeting before you find that you’re in great company.
-Continue reading
+Actually, you should just jump right into TJ Doyle’s music because when you do, you’ll encounter all the pleasantries you should expect from any first meeting where you find that you’re in great company.
+A Continue reading

 I’m going to do the thing people don’t like which is to judge another.
 My judgment is aimed at Samuel Claiborne who reminds me of a guy I hate. a bartender at a local bar.